 If you click the DevEUI List button, a list of DevEUIs and cryptographic keys will pop up.
 You can hot-plug the adapter (and insert the batteries) into many SensorNodes in sequence to populate the list.
 Each time a SensorNode is programmed the parameter list will flash, the DevEUI list will update, and a chime will sound.
 The list is in CSV format, so it can be imported into a spreadsheet easily.
 It's worthwhile copying and pasting from this list when setting up devices on your LoRaWAN network, to avoid the chance of typos.

 This selects the radio frequencies to use according to your country.
 Please be sure to select the correct region, to maintain compliance with your country's radio regulations.
+SensorNode devices leaving the factory are currently pre-configured for either the European 868 MHz band, US915 or AS923 1.0.3, depending on their hardware type.
+However, this is subject to change, and in the future the region may be left unset.
 If the region is unset, the SensorNode will not transmit until configured.
 Otherwise, to prevent the SensorNode from transmitting before configuration, click the Start button on the tool, and plug the cable into the SensorNode, before inserting the batteries.
 The region cannot be reconfigured over the air.

 Next to the region you will see the associated LoRaWAN Regional Parameters revision.
 Currently only AS923 and AU915 have multiple revisions to choose from: